 The impact of TechnoServe training

-The global NGO TechnoServe is one of the technical partners for Transparence Cacao and has been since 2016.
-As part of the second step in Transparence Cacao’s approach, TechnoServe has worked with sixteen affiliated cocoa cooperatives in Côte d’Ivoire to professionalize them and build their capacity.
+TechnoServe has been one of the technical partners for Transparence Cacao since 2016.
+As part of the second step in Transparence Cacao’s approach, TechnoServe worked with sixteen affiliated cocoa cooperatives in Côte d’Ivoire to professionalize them and build their capacity.
 These sixteen cooperatives work in turn with CÉMOI and provide them with cocoa to make their chocolate.

-To figure out where to begin regarding training the cooperatives, TechnoServe used our SCOPE Basic tool to assess them.
-Once they had a clear idea of the strengths and weaknesses of the cooperatives, the training began.
+Once the SCOPE Basic had given TechnoServe a clear image of the strengths and weaknesses of the cooperatives, the training began.
 TechnoServe first worked on basic business practices and operations with these cooperatives.
 This improved relationships among the farmers in the cooperative and increased transparency.
 TechnoServe also helped cooperatives to improve their financial practices.

 Even after the training ended, TechnoServe remained in the area to help.
 Together with the cooperatives, they created service centers where farmers could deliver harvests and receive necessary services, both for themselves and their communities.
 This has improved communication between the farmers and the cooperative employees.
 Twice a month, a TechnoServe coach visits these centers to give follow-up support.